rjmolina13/mkvmerge_script/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+This project is licensed under the terms of the GNU General Public License v3.0.
 See `LICENSE.txt` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>